 HBO’s upcoming star-studded thriller, Westworld, is ambitious.

-Based on Michael Crichton’s 1973 film, the new 10-episode drama series takes place at the intersection of the near future and the reimagined past, and boasts an enviable cast led by Anthony Hopkins, Evan Rachel Wood, James Marsden, Ed Harris, Thandie Newton and Jeffrey Wright.
+’s 1973 film, the new 10-episode drama series takes place at the intersection of the near future and the reimagined past, and boasts an enviable cast led by Anthony Hopkins, Evan Rachel Wood, James Marsden, Ed Harris, Thandie Newton

 Notably, Westworld -- executive produced by J.J.
 Abrams and Jonathan Nolan -- isn’t afraid to dig into the deep, dark tresses of the human psyche, including the worst parts of human nature.
 As had been the theme all morning on Saturday at the summer Television Critics Association press tour, Westworld producers were asked to address the show’s unapologetic take on violence and sexual violence, in particular.